PeterOlsen1/gopher-hours/README.md

 * Calender view
   * This would mean we need to allow hosts to make one-time changes
   * Keep a list of changes on a certain date?
-* View office hours by date
+  * User customization of colors?
 * Chat feature
   * Give host priveliges to delete chats?
 * Mobile styling (and styling in general)